vorleser/vorleser-server/README.md

 - The `[web]` section allows you to specify setting that affect the web server
     - `port` the port the web server should run on
     - `address` hostname or ip to serve the API on
-- The `[logging]` section allows you to specifiy which events to log
+- The `[logging]` section allows you to specify which events to log
     - `level` which level of logs to show, with the default being `info`.
 If you want to see less logs consider setting this to `error`.
     - `file` a file path for vorleser to write its logs to.
 Make sure the directory exists and vorleser can write it.